These policies and procedures only relate to medical and/or dental staff members.

 - Service General Manager

-- Non-Eligible Consultants nominated by MSA
+- Eligible and non-Eligible Consultants nominated by MSA

 - Head of People & Change (Non-Scoring)